 ‘Split blade’ shutters are a single panel while ‘double hung’ shutters is more than one shutter panel above and below each other.
 I feel the best approach is to ‘split blades’ rather than ‘double hang’ shutters, unless there is a good reason to do so.

 Can you do speciality shaped shutters?

 We can provide shutters for most shaped windows.
 Whether they are raked, inclined, tapered, circles, semi circle, arched, or octagonal (and more) we should be able to manufacture your shutters.
 Just email in a photo of the window space you're considering shutters for, along with the overall width and height and I'll let you know whether we can help.
-You can do this through the 'Get A Quote' link above.
+You can do this by hitting 'Get A Quote'.
 Basswood, Basstech, and Cedar can be used for speciality shaped shutters.
 The Ecosmart (PVC) shutters cannot be ulitised for speciality shape shutters.

 Some of the shutters we require will be high and hard to reach.